Ow-mahan-wO/How-to-learn-Jotai-/Readme.md

 # How to learn Jotai ?

-### We learn step by step with the official jotai document and its practice and in the end let's write a todo list project with jotai!!.
+### We learn step by step with the official jotai document and its practice.
 Let's go to start.

 # Lesson 1: